andydunstall/piko/README.md

 takes precedence over the `Host`.

 Pico supports running as a cluster of server nodes.
-Upstream listeners and downstream clients may connect to any node in the cluster and Pico manages routing requests to the correct listener.
+Upstream listeners and proxy clients may connect to any node in the cluster and Pico manages routing requests to the correct listener.

 The server exposes 4 ports:
-* Proxy port: Listens for HTTP(S) requests from downstream clients and forwards the requests to upstream listeners (defaults to `8000`)
+* Proxy port: Listens for HTTP(S) requests from proxy clients and forwards the requests to upstream listeners (defaults to `8000`)
 * Upstream port: Listens for connections from upstream listeners (defaults to `8001`)